joseche/cs50x-project/README.md

 The user is presented with a puzzle on the screen.
 He then selects a move, and the game responds with another move until the puzzle is solved.
 If the user makes a mistake the puzzle is failed and the rating is decreased.
-If the user makes all the correct moves and wins the puzzle the rating is increased.
+If the user makes all the correct moves and wins the puzzle the rating is increased, and the game selects a new puzzle.
+The user can skip the puzzle, or get a hint.

 ## How is the rating change calculated